mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 {
     "nane": "sample_tag_set",
     "label": "Sample Tag Set",
-    "description": "This is a sample tag set for an api example" }
+    "description": "This is a sample tag set for an API example" }
 ```